FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 - Problem: Although the thresholds are set for the metrics all of them are black on the SourceMeter Dashboard.

     Solution: Sometimes the SourceMeter Dashboard is not reloaded properly.
 In this case, *force refresh* likely solves the problem.

+- Problem: The SourceMeter CloneViewer page shows an empty page.

+    Reason: This is an expected behavior when there are no clones in the project.

+- Problem: There are name conflicts on the SourceMeter CloneViewer page in multilingual projects, e.g.: `CloneClass~0` is presented twice.

+    Reason: This is an expected behavior in multilingual analyzes.
+The SourceMeter toolchain runs the analyzes independently from each other, which causes the reuse of the indices of the clones.